inURwhey/transparent-talent-monorepo/Documentation/SYSTEM_BRIEF.md

 *   **Architecture Style:** Decoupled three-tier application, managed in a **monorepo**.
 The backend now follows a service-oriented architecture with an application factory pattern.

 ## 3. Current Project Status
+*   **Onboarding Lifecycle Hardened:** The entire new user experience, from sign-up and job submission to profile completion, is now stable and robust.
+Critical bugs related to data integrity, state synchronization, and edge cases (like re-tracking jobs or resume parsing overwriting data) have been resolved.
+The system now correctly requires a completed profile and a resume submission to unlock AI features, and reliably triggers re-analysis of jobs post-onboarding.
-*   **"Jobs For You" Module (v1) Live:** A new module on the user dashboard now displays a ranked list of personalized job recommendations, fetched from a new backend matching service.
+*   **"Jobs For You" Module (v1) Live:** A module on the user dashboard now displays a ranked list of personalized job recommendations, fetched from a backend matching service.
 Core functionality is live, with UI/UX polish pending.
-*   **Intelligent Onboarding Flow:** The system now intelligently gates AI features based on profile completion.
-Users with incomplete profiles can track jobs but are shown CTAs to complete their profile to unlock AI analysis and recommendations, creating a more compelling user journey.
-*   **Backend Stability Hardened:** Critical bugs related to data integrity, state synchronization, and edge cases (like re-tracking jobs) have been resolved, making the backend services significantly more robust.
 *   **Application is stable and functional on its production domain.**

 ## 4. Immediate Backlog & Next Steps